metinkilicse/pyJiraBB/README.md

 ## Important Notes

 * If you use Python 2.x, then change print statements on 29, 49, 54, 56, 59, 66 and 68th lines.
+* You should change customfields IDs on 38 and 39th lines according to your customfields' IDs.
+* You can add "print(issue.fields.__dict__)" line before them.
+Then you can see customfields.